-- b.
+- a.
+Portions of the system associated with ion exchange processing are considered to be a radioactive waste processing system; therefore, these portions of the system shall be subject to the quality assurance guidelines contained in NKC Regulatory Guide 1.143. - b.
 The filter canisters are classified as nuclear safety related and are designed to prevent a condition that could result in a return to nuclear criticality of the fuel retained in the filters. - c.
-The remaining portions of the system are subject to the BNAPC uon-safety-related quality assurance program.
+The remaining portions of the system are subject to the BNAPC non-safety-related quality assurance program.